 Getting Into The National Park

-The entrance fee to Grand Canyon National Park is $30 per private vehicle (2017).
+The entrance fee to Grand Canyon National Park is $35 per private vehicle (as of June 2018).
 This covers everyone in the car.
 There are reduced fees for motorcyclists and people entering by bicycle, on foot, by train, and by park shuttle bus.

 Keep your receipt, since the permit you receive upon paying the fee is good for 7 days.